-Guardianship and Conservatorship
+Guardianship and Conservatorship Scottsdale

-Please be advised that Guardianship and/or Conservatorship is often necessary when the Ward failed to execute Power of Attorneys while healthy, leaving no one with authority to take over these matters once the “Ward” became incapacitated.
-In some instances, Guardianship and/or Conservatorship may still be necessary, even when Power of Attorneys are in effect, if the Ward refuses appropriate medical and other care or mismanages his or her own finances due to cognitive decline.
+Please be advised that Guardianship and/or Conservatorship is often necessary when the Ward fails to execute Power of Attorney while healthy, leaving no one with authority to take over these matters once they become incapacitated.
+In some instances, Guardianship and/or Conservatorship may still be necessary — even when a Power of Attorney document is in effect — if the Ward refuses appropriate medical and other care.
+This can also occur if the Ward mismanages their own finances due to cognitive decline.
 If you are concerned about a family member becoming a victim of financial exploitation, mismanaging their own assets, or unknowingly making poor and possibly harmful decisions concerning their personal well-being, this may be the solution to protect them.